Perfect Pizza Calculator

 When to visit a pizzeria?

 Is there a best time to pay a visit to a pizzeria?
 Actually, there is.
 You are about to learn a secret of real pizzaioli.
 You have to check the working schedule of your favorite pizzeria and see when there is the biggest crowd of people feasting.
 You should avoid this period!
-The reason is the effectiveness of the pizza oven, it has a limited capacity so there can only be a fixed number of pizzas baking at one time.
-A roman pizza should be baked for about two minutes at a temperature of 617 – 626 ℉.
+The reason is the effectiveness of the pizza oven; it has a limited capacity, so there can only be a fixed number of pizzas baking at one time.
+You should bake a roman pizza for about two minutes at a temperature of 617-626 ℉.
 So, if the oven can fit only two pizzas, the pizzaioli will only be able to prepare ten pizzas in 10 minutes at most.

-When there is a large number of people to serve, such a rate may be insufficient.
-Faced with conditions like this, some pizzaioli use a simple trick to increase their production speed.
+When there are many people to serve, such a rate may be insufficient.
+Faced with conditions like this, some pizzaiolo use a simple trick to increase their production speed.
 They turn the temperature of the oven up.
-This way it takes less time to bake a pizza.
+This way, it takes less time to bake a pizza.
 Unfortunately, there are some downsides.
 The crust and the bottom may be a little bit overdone (black).
 In turn, the tomato topping can end up slightly undercooked.
 How can a pizza made like this satisfy the taste of professional pizza-eaters like us?!

 In summary, you should visit pizzerias when they are half-empty.
 This will make sure that you will get a perfectly cooked pizza.
 And don't forget to leave a tip if you enjoyed your pizza!
 Our tip calculator may be a great help here to share the bill equally if you're not alone.

 Further development of this proto-pizza took place in the Mediterranean area.
-It is mentioned in some 6th century BC texts that soldiers of the Persian King Darius I baked flatbreads with a topping of cheese and dates on top of their battle shields.
+It is mentioned in some 6th-century BC texts that soldiers of the Persian King Darius I baked flatbreads with a topping of cheese and dates on top of their battle shields.
 Ancient Greeks then spread this dish, a flatbread called Plakuntos, across the Mediterranean Sea, including to the city of Naples.
-Plakuntos was covered with common elements of Greek cuisine: oil, garlic, onions, herbs, minced meat, and small fishes.
+Plakuntos were covered with common elements of Greek cuisine: oil, garlic, onions, herbs, minced meat, and small fishes.

 As Naples changed owners and became a Roman city, so Plakuntos changed its name.
-The Romans called it Placenta (eng. flat-cake - we wonder how this also became the name for the organ providing nutrition to fetus?).
-Virgil, a famous ancient Roman poet wrote in his Aeneid:
+The Romans called it Placenta (eng. flat-cake – we wonder how this also became the name for the organ providing nutrition to the fetus?).
+Virgil, a famous ancient Roman poet, wrote in his Aeneid:

 The invention of pizza

 Pizza, as we know it today, emerged on the streets of Naples in the 18th century.
-At first, it was a staple food of the urban poor, at a time where the number of Neapolitan citizens was increasing rapidly.
-Everyone hoped to find a better life in a city with a constant supply of goods coming in from overseas trade.
+At first, it was a staple food of the urban poor at a time when the number of Neapolitan citizens was increasing rapidly.
+Everyone hoped to find a better life in a city with a constant supply of goods from overseas trade.
 Unfortunately, only a select few would succeed.
 The rest joined a rising number of beggars or lazzaronis, named so because their appearance resembled that of Lazarus himself.

-Without much money nor a place to eat properly, they were constantly running in search of another side job.
-Pizza was the ideal food for them.
+Without much money or a place to eat properly, they were constantly searching for another side job.
+Pizza was the perfect food for them.
 It was cheap and easy to eat.
-A man could buy a slice of it from a pizzaiolo (a street pizza-maker) and continue his march through the city while eating.
+A man could buy a slice from a pizzaiolo (a street pizza maker) and continue his march through the city while eating.